NadirFasola/panel-rs/README.md

 * `zbus` is used only where it makes sense (UPower D-Bus).
 Tests and fallbacks exist for environments without UPower.
 * Timer callbacks run on the main (glib) context to avoid GTK threading issues.
 * Discovery operations (like scanning `/sys/class/...`) are cached using `OnceLock`/`OnceCell` to avoid repeated expensive file system traversals.
+* Icon handling is centralized to reduce duplication and improve maintainability.
 * Unit tests focus on parsers and file-backed logic; GTK UI is intentionally small and isolated.

 ---